hoytech/quadrable/README.md

 * The first strand has a depth of 0, meaning it is the candidate root node
 * The first strand's nodeHash is equal to the trusted root

 While processing commands, implementations should be creating nodes along the way for later querying.
 Technically, this is optional and an implementation could just verify the root hash and then rely on the initial strand values.
 However, it is easier to make security-related mistakes with this approach.
 For example, suppose an implementation forgot to check the first strand had an empty `next` linked list after processing.
 In this case, an unauthenticated value could be in the initial strands that was never merged into the root.
-The tree-construction method "fails safe" in the presence of this mistake (among others) since this unauthenticated value will never have been added to the created tree used for querying.
+The tree-construction method "fails safe" in the presence of this mistake (among others) since this unauthenticated value will never get added to the created tree used for querying.

 Furthermore, a tree structure will be required in order to compute a new root after making modifications to these values, so in this case you may as well create a partial-tree while processing the proof.
 And if you support building a partial-tree like this, any other handling of the strand values is duplicated code, which should be avoided.